By Matt Fleischer — FPV pilot since 2015

 What’s the best charger for big packs or heavy parallel charging?

 If you regularly charge large long-range or cinelifter packs, or you parallel charge six-plus packs at a time, you want more built-in power.
-The HOTA S6 is the easy answer — it’s a dual-channel AC/DC unit with a beefy 400W built-in power supply, so it plugs into the wall and still pushes serious wattage without a separate PSU.
+The HOTA S6 is the easy answer — a dual-channel AC/DC unit with a 400W built-in power supply, so it plugs into the wall and still pushes serious wattage without a separate PSU.
+It also has a generous 1.6A balance current, which is exactly what you want when the charger is balancing a whole paraboard’s worth of cells.

 How do I charge a LiPo battery step by step?